shesgottadevelopit/sans-static/readme.md

 What is there to do?

 **Documention**
-- [ ] Write our plan for developing this static site generator
+- [ ] Write our plan for developing this static site generator: I'm regularly updating this in the log where most of my logic and pseudocode originates.

 **Dependencies**
 Check the `package.json` file for a complete list.
 This is just my planning list